Categories

 • Everyone must leave the danger zone before you jack up the vehicle.
 Danger zones vary with location.
 Take a minute and look at what might happen if the vehicle falls off the jack and rolls.
 Set up your danger zone.

-• The vehicle must be safeguarded in accordance with legal regulations (such as using a warning triangle).
+• The vehicle must be safeguarded by legal regulations (such as using a warning triangle).

 WARNING